thetechgirl14/-RNAseq-Analysis/README.md

 # -RNAseq-Analysis
-This Project is a part of on-going coursework at Northeastern University and would be available only after April 29, 2023.
+This Project is a part of MATH 7343 Applied Statistics at Northeastern University.